 - 2.3 Using factual data, recommendations, suggestions and ideas in a logical and purposeful manner to inform decision making (Level 5 Diploma in Leadership and Management for Adult Care, Decision Making in Adult Care)

-- Using digital technology to research data and information relevant to their adult care service
+Using digital technology to research data and information relevant to your adult care service

 Online research can give you access to a plethora of information that includes white papers, green papers, regulations, studies, research and initiatives.
 By reviewing the evidence, you can make more informed decisions, however, it is important to ensure that the information comes from a reliable source.
 Some sources may be presenting information that does not follow the scientific method and is therefore flawed.
 Similarly, some information may be from sources that are biased or have an alternative agenda (for example, a commercial company marketing a product).
 Government websites, the NHS, CQC and peer-reviewed studies are examples of reliable sources of information.

 National reports will usually be published by the government or one of their agencies (e.g. CQC, NHS, HSE etc.) They will contain statistics and research that has been collected on a national scale and could be used to inform future national policies, legislation and regulation.

 Company/internal formal reports